-Fixed vs Floating Rates on Car Loan
+Fixed vs Floating Rates on Car Loans:

-Floating interest rates has 3 components:
+Floating interest rates has three components:

-3. Mark up and Mark Down: It is the difference between the benchmark and the actual rate.
+- Mark up and MarkDown: It is the distinction between the benchmark and the actual rate.

 In a fixed interest rate loan, the Car Loan Interest Rate remains constant throughout the tenure, irrespective of changes in the benchmark rate.

 Let’s imagine that the effective price is 14 per cent, and the benchmark rate is 12 per cent.
 Therefore, the markup rate becomes 2 per cent.

 Usually, banks change the effective rate by changing the benchmark rate or mark up status.
 If the bank decreases the benchmark rate by 1 per cent, then the effective rate will fall by 1 per cent.
 Now the effective price will be 13 per cent i.e., benchmark price (11) plus markup rate (2).

 Similarly, the bank can also change the interest rates by changing the markup rate by 1% when the benchmark remains the same.
 The effective rate will be 13% i.e., the benchmark rate (12) plus markup rate (1).
 Usually, the interest rate drops are one by changing the markup rate only.